FAQ - Neuros Medical Skip to main content

 A:

-Once the incisions from your surgery are healed, you can expect to resume your normal activities.
+Once the incisions from your procedure are healed, you can expect to resume your normal activities.
 Your implant is unaffected by walking, bending over, and other normal daily activities.

 A: